dracoranger/fih/README.md

 1. allow a -t test option to run fih-test.py
 2. currently handles up to 1000 files because I'm lazy.
 Need to make it work with arbitrary numbers
 3. fix an issue with the check_for_duplicates_all, which looks for duplicates in all subfolders
 4. expand the testing suite
-	4a. test input location and output location for duplicates
 	4b. need to make test output accurate, currently unable to actually parse success/failure
 5. add verbose option, necessary for the success/failure determination
+6. Need to rearrange folders so that test_location isn't necessary